• About

 Refillable water bottle

-Pictured above is a standard Camelbak Eddy but I now use this Takeya stainless steel bottle instead and it never leaves my side (⇡ literally, har har).
+Pictured above is a standard Camelbak Eddy but I much prefer my Hydroflask now.
+(It never leaves my side, lol).
 It never leaks the way Camelbak does and it keeps my water cold for daysss.

 Regardless of what kind you bring, this may be the most important thing to pack for Belize.
 The threat of dehydration in real in Belize!
 Both my accommodations in the jungle and on the islands came with 10-gallon jugs of clean water to refill my bottle with nonstop.